rmar72/Security-Implementations/passportJWT_demo/README.md

-This demo makes use of passportJwt and some light vanilla JS
+This demo makes use of node.js with passport-jwt and some light vanilla JS

 Run the app and see how JWTs are generated and used from the client to get back a secret from the server